 Can I energise the the length of barb on the top of my existing fence?

-Definately not.
-As barbed wire can snag on an animal hair or skin, it could cause injury if it were to be electrified as the animal would jerk away from the electric fence when it received a shock and any hair or skin in contact with the barb could be damaged.
+Definitely not.
+As barbed wire can snag on an animals hair or skin, it could cause injury if it were to be electrified as the animal would jerk away from the electric fence when it received a shock and any hair or skin in contact with the barb could be damaged.
+Instead, it's best to use distance insulators with a length of electric twine or rope to make a powered line along the top of the fence.

 My electric fence isn't very powerful in summer.
 What might be the problem?